 If you guessed it was a network of NGOs, you'd be right.

-If you guessed that a hundred million dollars of taxpayer money somehow got funneled through NGOs that got funneled into Antifa, meaning that your taxpayers, that are your tax money is paying the people trying to kill you.
+If you guessed that $100 million of taxpayer money somehow got funneled through NGOs that got funneled into Antifa, meaning that your taxpayers, that are your tax money, is paying the people trying to kill you, well, trying to destroy your system, which would end up in a lot of us dying, you'd be right.

 But also, if you guessed George Soros, you'd be right.

-And then there's a Swiss billionaire guy who's like a hundred years old.
+And then there's a Swiss billionaire guy who's like 100 years old, Johan George Hansorg.

-Some for some reason there's some Swiss billionaire who cares deeply about destroying America by funding all the wrong people.
+For some reason, there's some Swiss billionaire who cares deeply about destroying America by funding all the wrong people.

 What's up with that guy?